c03cost/Point-of-Sale-Application/README.md

 If it is not entered in this format, the application will use the current date as the rental checkout date.

-The JUnit test Jar file is included in case you need it downloaded into your referenced libraries.
+The JUnit test Jar file is included in the lib folder in case you need it downloaded into your referenced libraries.